Fully autonomous drone maker Airobotics nabs $32.5M, expands into defense

 The total raised by the Israeli-based Airbobotics to date is $61 million, with other notable investors in the past including CRV, BRV, Noam Bardin (CEO of Waze), Richard Wooldridge (former COO/GTM of building 8 at Facebook and former COO of Google ATAP) and David Roux (Co-Founder and former Chairman of Silver Lake Partners).

 Krauss said in an interview that the company is not commenting on its valuation, except to note that it is “very much” an up round.
+Funderbeam estimates the valuation at $400 million, although Zirra puts it at considerably less than that, $150 million – $200 million pre-money, specifically more like $170 million – $190 million, according to Zirra’s Aner Ravon.
+We’re continuing to ask around.

 While the drone industry is still at a relatively early stage, it appears to be developing across a few distinct trajectories: consumer, light enterprise and industrial.
 Up to now, Airobotics has very firmly placed itself in the third of these categories: the company works in industries like mining, energy, and other tricky verticals that would make the best use of services that have been built without the need for human involvement in their operation.